 The EMT has established a Performance Steering board to review actual financial and operational performance as well as future performance.
 The Performance Steering is also responsible for deciding actions to secure that targets are achieved and has monthly meetings.
-Members of the Performance Steering board are the CFO, the head of Commer-
+Members of the Performance Steering board are the CFO, the head of Commercial Operations, the head of Engineering and Operations, the head of Product Creation, the head of Corporate Functions and the Deputy CFO.